OpenPecha/Toolkit/README.md

-# OpenPoti Toolkit
+# OpenPecha Toolkit

-OpenPoti Toolkit allows state of the art for distributed standoff annotations on moving texts, in which Base layer can be edited without affecting annotations.
+OpenPecha Toolkit allows state of the art for distributed standoff annotations on moving texts, in which Base layer can be edited without affecting annotations.

 The motivation for this project it that for perfect base-text, there no big obstacles but the technical problems come in when you have to be able to edit the base-text, which can be correcting or updating the base-text.
 So the existing solution like using character coordinates won’t work.
 So we purposed the CCTV (Character Coordinate Translation Vector) to track the annotations from source base-text to edited base-text without worrying about the annotations at all.
 Then user can export the edited based text with updated annotations in various docuemnt format like `.md`, `.epub`, `.pdf`, etc. But currently it supports only markdown file.